e-j-w/ChartOfNuclides/doc/MANUAL.md

 | Gamma-ray cascade       | Energies (in keV) of a sequence of gamma-ray transitions in a nuclide.
 Can be combined with the nuclide name.  | `263 685 1477` (shows isomeric cascades in 93Mo), `1274 2083` (shows 4+ to 2+ to 0+ cascade in 22Ne) | Prioritze search results of this type by adding `cascade` to the search query. |
 | Half-life / Lifetime    | Half-life of a nuclide (or the mean lifetime, if enabled in the preferences).
 Half-lives of excited states can also be searched, but will be shown with lower priority.
 Can be combined with the nuclide name. | `99Tc 6.0076` (shows isomer of 99Tc) | Prioritze search results of this type by adding `halflife` to the search query. |

 To focus the search results on a specific region of the chart, first zoom in to that region on the chart before searching.
+To only include results from a given nuclide, search from the levels / gammas list of that nuclide (selecting a specific reaction will limit the search results to the data from that reaction).